Degree-Scale Galactic Radio Emission at 122 MHz around the North Celestial Pole with LOFAR-AARTFAAC: Observations and preprocessing

 \subsection{Observational setup}

 We use the AARTFAAC-HBA system in \texttt{A12} mode (A12-HBA hereafter) to observe the field around the NCP.
 For our observations, we target the 114-126\,MHz frequency range corresponding to the redshift range of $z = 10.2 - 11.4$.
 Due to the currently limited bandwidth of 3.1 MHz, we adopt an observation strategy where we combine four different observations recorded within a span of a few weeks to cover the 12\,MHz band.
-For each observation, the sub-bands are sparsely spread over the 12\,MHz band in a frequency-comb configuration (every 4th sub-band correspond to the same observation) but covering interlacing and non-overlapping sets of frequency channels for each observation.
-This observing strategy allows each observation to independently span the 12~MHz bandwidth.
-Although higher time and frequency resolution is preferred for RFI-flagging, we restricted the data resolution to lower values of 2~s and 195~kHz (to observe the NCP for longer duration) due to the limited capacity of the AARTFAAC storage system.
-The raw correlation data is later transported to the LOFAR-EoR KSP processing system (Dawn HPC cluster, \citealt{pandey2020}) where all of the data processing and analysis is performed.
+For each observation, sub-bands are sparsely spread in a frequency-comb configuration spanning the 12~MHz band.
+Sub-bands from each observation are interlaced and do not overlap.
+This observing strategy allows each observation to independently (and sparsely) span the 12~MHz bandwidth and continuous coverage of the 12~MHz band when combined together.
+Figure~\ref{fig:SB-config} shows a schematic of the sub-band setup that we have adopted for the observations.
+Although higher time and frequency resolution is preferred for RFI-flagging, we restricted the data resolution to lower values of 2~s and 195~kHz (to observe the NCP for a longer duration) due to the limited capacity of the AARTFAAC storage system.
+The raw correlation data is later transported to the LOFAR-EoR KSP processing system (Dawn HPC cluster, \citealt{pandey2020}), where all of the data processing and analysis are performed.
 The raw data is converted to a standard Measurement Set (MS) format using \textsc{aartfaac2ms}\footnote{\url{https://github.com/aroffringa/aartfaac2ms}}\citep{offringa2015} and the raw visibilities are phased to the NCP before preprocessing.
-Note that the data we used throughout the analysis is only a subset of one such observation, i.e. a single sub-band at 122.06~MHz.
 The observational details of this dataset are summarised in table \ref{tab:obs_details_A12HBA}.
-The analysis of the entire dataset, including a power-spectrum analysis, will be presented in a future publication.